 Conditions of Temporary Faculty

-Per policies 4.30.10 the appointment period is not to exceed one (1) year but may be hired for a semester, academic year, or fiscal year.
+Per ARP 6.03 – Employment Categories the appointment period is not to exceed one (1) year but may be hired for a semester, academic year, or fiscal year.
 The department is authorized to continue to re-hire individuals as a new temporary appointment in compliance with other university policies; however, there shall be no entitlement or expectation of continued employment beyond the existing appointment period.
-ARP 6.35 has restrictions to appointment periods and FTE, review policy to remain compliant.
+ARP 6.35 – Non-tenure Track Faculty Appointments has restrictions to appointment periods and FTE, review policy to remain compliant.

 Hours and FTE